9 Self-Care Ideas (& Why You Need It)

 If coaching isn’t realistic for your budget, looking into available classes through a local community center or a local community college could be a very viable possibility!

-Many community centers and community colleges offer art classes, writing classes, music classes, and many other interesting topics!
+Many community centers and community colleges offer art classes, writing classes, music classes, and classes on other interesting topics, too!

 Even if you’re a bit more shy and don’t want to make friends in class, the regularity of showing up to do something good for yourself can have such a positive impact on your psyche!